-Your doctor will likely be able to determine whether you have an actinic keratosis simply by examining your skin.
-If there's any doubt, your doctor may do other tests, such as a skin biopsy.
-During a skin biopsy, your doctor takes a small sample of your skin for analysis in a lab.
-A biopsy can usually be done in a doctor's office after a numbing injection.
+Your health care provider will likely be able to determine whether you have an actinic keratosis simply by looking at your skin.
+If there's any doubt, your health care provider may do other tests, such as a skin biopsy.
+During a skin biopsy, a small sample of skin is taken for analysis in a lab.
+A biopsy can usually be done in a clinic after a numbing injection.

-Even after treatment for actinic keratosis, your doctor might suggest that you have your skin checked at least once a year for signs of skin cancer.
+Even after treatment for actinic keratosis, your health care provider might suggest that you have your skin checked at least once a year for signs of skin cancer.

 An actinic keratosis sometimes disappears on its own but might return after more sun exposure.
 It's hard to tell which actinic keratoses will develop into skin cancer, so they're usually removed as a precaution.

 If you have several actinic keratoses, your health care provider might prescribe a medicated cream or gel to remove them, such as fluorouracil (Carac, Efudex others), imiquimod (Aldara, Zyclara) or diclofenac.
 These products might cause inflamed skin, scaling or a burning sensation for a few weeks.